 - Changing out habits – ensuring that all rubbish is in a outside bin with a tight fitting lid, not throwing food on the lawn, using only seed in bird feeders etc. – all help to deter seagulls from our garden and outdoor spaces

 Can West Wales Pest Control Services help?

 Yes we can!
 We have extensive experience of working with both domestic and commercial customers of proofing their properties against seagulls.
 Call us to arrange an on-site seagull assessment!

-Seagulls nests and eggs can be removed in wales but once they reach this stage with chicks they must be left alone until the chicks have fledged the nest
+Seagulls nests and eggs can be removed in Wales but a specific license is needed, once they reach this stage with chicks they must be left alone until the chicks have fledged the nest